michael-kitchin/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 3.3.
 Model Training

 _The submission describes how the model was trained by discussing what optimizer was used, batch size, number of epochs and values for hyperparameters._

-LeNet-5 was chosen as a baseline model architecture, both due to its established reputation in image classification and familiarity from earlier in this course.
-Model construction was encapsulated and parameterized to enable evaluation of both both procedural (e.g., batch size, epoch count, dropout fraction, learning rate, initialization parameters) and structural (e.g., convolution layer depth) hyperparameters.

 Training and verification steps were evaluated over multiple runs (~2000) using automatically-generated ranges of hyperparameters.
 Permutations were shuffled and repeated to minimize unanticipated, cumulative effects.